momardrame/City_Bike/README.md

 - Portray data accurately using Tableau dashboards.

 ## Challenge
-The goals of this challenge are for you to:
+The goals of this project is are for you to:
 - Display data professionally and accurately.
 - Professionally style a Tableau story.
 - Utilize previously created Tableau worksheets to create a new story.